wardle/iort/README.md

 - [x] Generate DDL statements to add and remove database indices
 - [x] Add optional dependencies for different JDBC drivers
 - [ ] Set up GitHub actions to test against a matrix of versions and databases
-- [ ] Add code to read and parse the CDM v5 vocabulary definitions that can be downloaded from the OHDSI Athena service.
+- [x] Add code to read and parse the CDM v5 vocabulary definitions that can be downloaded from the OHDSI Athena service.
+- [ ] Add options to select and create based on schema e.g. create tables only for 'CDM' or 'VOCAB' schema
 - [ ] Provide a Clojure API to aid in transforming arbitrary source data into the OMOP CDM
 - [x] Build CLI entry point with options to generate or execute SQL
 - [ ] Add a CDM HTTP server API to allow clients to consume CDM data if direct SQL access insufficient